itava0/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Express is a Framework and provides a robust set of feature to build API

 - [ ] Describe Middleware?

+     It's a pipeline that acts as a bridge that provides extra features

 - [ ] Describe a Resource?

+	A resource is a source or supply  that has some utility

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return an HTTP status code to help clients know if a request was successful.

 - [ ] How can we partition our application into sub-applications?
+  We use module.exports to partition our application into sub-applications.

 ## Project Setup